Bill Gates

 Bill Gates' Personal Life

-From 1994 to 2021, Bill was married to former Microsoft marketing executive, Melinda French (now Gates).
-A graduate of Duke University, she pursued computer science with a focus on economics.
+From 1994 to 2021, Bill was married to Melinda French (now Gates), a former Microsoft marketing executive.
+A Duke University graduate, she studied computer science with a focus on economics.
 Melinda is nine years younger than her now ex-husband.
-The couple met in 1987 and dated for nearly seven years before tying the knot.
+The couple met in 1987 and dated for nearly seven years before getting married.

 Bill and Melinda Gates in their younger days